YellowOnion/steam-runtime-tools/README.md

 libcapsule-tools-relocatable:amd64 and libcapsule-tools-relocatable:i386
 in your build environment.
 For example, you could do the build in a SteamRT 1 'scout' or SteamRT 1.5 'heavy' Docker image that has those packages already.
-Then you can just do:
+Then you can do:

-    make
+    meson --prefix=$(pwd)/_build/relocatable-install _build
+    ninja -C _build
+    meson test -v -C _build             # optional ninja -C _build install

+For more convenient use on a development system, if you have a SteamRT 1 'scout' SDK tarball or an unpacked sysroot, you can place a tarball at `_build/sysroot.tar.gz` or unpack a sysroot into `_build/sysroot`, and prefix those commands with `./sysroot/run-in-sysroot.py`:

+    ./sysroot/run-in-sysroot.py meson ...

+(Or put them in different locations and pass the `--sysroot` and `--tarball` options to `./sysroot/run-in-sysroot.py`.)

-Or, if your build environment has those packages available but uninstalled, you can unpack them with `dpkg-deb -x` and use something
+If your build environment has `libcapsule-tools-relocatable` available but uninstalled, you can unpack them with `dpkg-deb -x` and use something
 like:

-    make relocatabledir=./usr/lib/libcapsule/relocatable
+    meson \
+        --prefix=$(pwd)/_build/relocatable-install \
+        -Drelocatabledir=./usr/lib/libcapsule/relocatable \
+        _build
+    ninja -C _build
+    meson test -v -C _build             # optional ninja -C _build install

 Alternatively, build a Debian source package (`.dsc`, `.debian.tar.*`, `.orig.tar.*` for libcapsule 0.20190402.0 or later, which will require